 A side note on this topic: Any online communication tool can be the primary channel for communication in your company.
-But, as a business owner, you need to prepare and set your stakeholders to it.
+But, as a business owner or executive, you need to prepare and set your stakeholders to it.

 There are plenty more resources and platforms that can be developed or employed during a time of crisis, including data visualizations, automated digital bulletins, and integration with live feeds from social media.
 What matters most is how you prepare to deal with these situations and choose the right solution that fits your audiences’ needs.
 Ask yourself, what is most useful for them, and what implementation can give your business a bigger impact?
 Feel free to get in touch, and let’s plan for the challenges your company faces.